ON THE OTHER SIDE

 Child and Youth COunselling

 Children have unique needs that result in different approaches from those used in adult counselling.
 A child's mind and body are still growing.
 They are passing through different milestone stages in their psychological, emotional, spiritual, and social development.
-A counsellor must be understand of child development to effectively communicate with children, and help them to share in the counselling session.
+A counsellor must have an understanding of child development to effectively communicate with children, and help them to share in the counselling session.

 At the same time as expected developments, some children must adapt to special circumstances.
 Challenges (such as social impairments like Aspergers, learning impairments, mental illness, experiencing divorce, the death of family member, ADHD, etc) may add complications to a child's life.